vhbagci/AWS-CSA-2019-study-notes/Course/Chapter 9 - Applications/README.md

 * It's basically a message queue service, like Kafka for example.
 You add items in the queue, and then someone will ask for these objects from the queue.
 * SQS uses three different identifiers; queue URL, message ID, and receipt handle.
 * The default retention period is 4 days and it can go up to 14 days.
-* It's a pull base system.
+* It's a pull based system.
 * Type of queues:
-  * Default: All queue are standard by default.
+  * Default: All queues are standard by default.
 They don't have an order.
 Ordering is best-effort, so they don't guarantee ordering on default queues.
 At least once delivery is performed.
   * FIFO: (first in first out) These queues guarantee ordering.
 Only once delivery is performed.
-* You can have duplicates if you don't manage very well your visibility timeouts.
+* You can have duplicates if you don't manage your visibility timeouts well.
 SQS supports up to 12 hours of maximum visibility timeout.
 Default visibility timeout is 30 seconds.
 * SQS message consist of attributes as metadata (upto 10 attributes) and message body.
 * You can have up to 120,000 message in flight.
 * Long polling can be done by sending a WaitTimeSeconds argument to ReceiveMessage up to 20 seconds.
 * SQS policy can be used to grant access to other AWS accounts.
+* After a message has been successfully sent to a queue, it cannot be recalled.

 _Read the [SQS faqs](https://aws.amazon.com/sqs/faqs/) before taking the exam._